General 4-H Overview

 How do I participate in 4-H?

 Enrollment in 4-H is accomplished by using 4H Online, which is an online system, and you can access your account or create an account by clicking on the link below.
 Enrollment in 4-H is by academic year (i.e. September 1 – August 31), and each member must enroll each year.
-There is a $25.00 annual membership fee if you enroll by October 31st, and the membership fee increases to $30.00 if you enroll after October 31st, so it is to your advantage to enroll early!
+The annual membership fee if you enroll by October 31st is $25 per year for 3rd – 12th grades and $10 per year for Kinder – 2nd grade, and the membership fee increases to $30.00 if you enroll after October 31st (3rd – 12th only), so it is to your advantage to enroll early!

 Click on the links below if you need help: